 Tell noted there were 22 to 28 trains a day that came through Wakefield in the late 1920s and early 1930s; six to eight of those were passenger trains and the rest were for freight.
 Sometimes whole oil trains from oil fields in Wyoming came through, as well as cattle trains from cattle yards in Long Pine, Nebraska.
 The route for the trains was from Omaha to Emerson, then to Wakefield, where there was a split.
 A track went to Bloomfield or to Wayne; from Wayne the track continued to Winter, South Dakota.

 Around 1940, trains in and out of the town no longer carried passengers.
 Instead, they only carried freight until March 15, 1977, when the last Chicago Northwestern Transportation Company train came through.
 The depot was purchased by M. G. Waldbaum Co. (now Michael Foods, Inc.) who used it for storage and offices after that time.

-Recently, Michael Foods donated the depot and $5,000 for its renovation to the Wakefield Heritage Organization to be used as a museum.
-Lefty Olson's Wakefield Memorabilia, as well as old railroad items from Harold Tell, will be be on display at the museum.
+Michael Foods donated the depot and $5,000 for its renovation to the Wakefield Heritage Organization to be used as a museum.
+Lefty Olson's Wakefield Memorabilia, as well as old railroad items from Harold Tell, are on display at the museum.